nishandhkr/scraper/README.md

 Last time I checked the framework supports JSON, CSV and XML output formats and adjusts automatically to the extension provided.

 This scraper as with most scrapers is specific to the Play Store.
 I use specific css ids and headers to get the information I need.Check the googlePlay.py file in the spiders directory to view the source code, or use it as a template for some other website you want to scrape.

+ps.
+You need to also give the seed URL to the program.
+You have to manually do it inside googlePlay.py.